forax/virtual-bean/README.md

 ## Invocation handler and object injection

-A BeanFactory also provides implementations of abstract method by registering _implementors_.
+A `BeanFactory` also provides implementations of abstract method by registering _implementors_.
 We can use that to implement a simple dependency injection.

-First we create an annotation `@Inject` and an injector that provide a way to bind a supplier of a type to that type
+First we create an annotation `@Inject` and a class `Injector` that associate a class to a supplier of instances of that class.
 ```java
   @Retention(RetentionPolicy.RUNTIME)
   @interface Inject { }